michael-hernandez0114/ajax-ex-boolflix/README.md

 ## About the Data

-Data used to display the search results were all provided by the.moviedb.org and the documentation surrounding the API can be found here [GitHub] (https://www.themoviedb.org/documentation/api)
+Data used to display the search results were all provided by the.moviedb.org and the documentation surrounding the API can be found [here](https://www.themoviedb.org/documentation/api).

 ## Screenshots